thebigman1244/Line-Painting-Robot/README.md

 Using this information, the robot can determine when it has reached the end of a line.

+If you feel accuracy lacks then you can add a RTK station which means buying a second Zed-F9P and with having a second one it helps over come atmospheric distortion and radio frequency distruption which therefor allows more accurate starting postion of the robot.

 Compass Heading Control

 A magnetometer measures the robot's heading relative to Earth's magnetic field.